Lymphatic Massage – Level I

 18 CEUs – $375

-The 2019 Spring program is currently seeking applicants.
+The 2019 Summer program is currently seeking applicants.

 A structured program for beginner to intermediate level therapists who want to pursue a career track in therapeutic massage.
 Similar to a medical residency program, students work in the field in a supported environment while completing continuing education and receiving mentorship.